Gordon Reece: Early life

-Education

-Reece's father was able to send the young Gordon to Ratcliffe College, a Roman Catholic boarding school in Leicestershire; a contemporary was Norman St John-Stevas, later Lord St John of Fawsley.
+Reece's father was able to send the young Gordon to Ratcliffe College, a Roman Catholic boarding school in Leicestershire; a contemporary was Norman St John-Stevas, later Lord St John of Fawsley, who reported Reece to the school authorities for atheism.
 He read history at Downing College, Cambridge, and decided on a career in journalism.

+Career

-He then worked for a time with the Liverpool Daily Post and then the Sunday Express.
+Reece worked for a time with the Liverpool Daily Post and then the Sunday Express.
 In 1960, Reece switched to train as a television producer and went on to work for ITN's News at Ten and produce religious programmes and chat shows.

 In the general elections of 1970, February 1974 and October 1974, Reece came into contact with Margaret Thatcher and helped when she launched her successful bid for the party leadership in February 1975.
 It was his idea that she should be filmed washing dishes, presenting herself as a housewife.
 By now he had established a cassette-video company, which was taken over by EMI.
 He took leave from the company to help Thatcher with her television appearances; it was her decision to make him Director of Publicity in February 1978.
 One of Reece's first moves was to appoint Saatchi & Saatchi Garland Compton as the Conservative Party's advertising agency in 1978.
 He worked to soften Thatcher's public image, hiring a voice coach used by Laurence Olivier, Kate Fleming.
 According to the Fleming archive, Thatcher then went on to have lessons from her for the best part of four years, from 1972 to 1976; Fleming died in 1978.

 Reece then taught Thatcher to lower and deepen her voice, advised on clothing, accompanied her to her television and radio interviews, and made sure that she avoided combative interviewers who would make her appear strident.

 Reece opposed a proposed television debate between Thatcher and Labour Prime Minister James Callaghan in 1979.
 Callaghan dismissed politicians' interests in television programmes, saying "You have to appeal to ordinary voters, who are not very interested in politics."
 Thatcher won the 1979 general election.

 In 1980 Reece left for Los Angeles, to join Armand Hammer's Occidental Petroleum Corporation as a vice-president.
 For five years, he did his best to improve Hammer's public image.

 During the 1987 election he was appointed Thatcher's adviser for television, but Reece's ability to assist was limited because of his involvement as a PR consultant for Guinness in their take-over battle with Distillers.

 Reece continued to act as a troubleshooter for her with the media and colleagues.
 He was part of her team of advisers when she failed to retain the party leadership in November 1990.
 Unlike many of her entourage, he reportedly maintained good relations with Thatcher's successor as Prime Minister, John Major.